rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 !!!
 Note

-    У старих версіях цього посібника детально описано, як встановити пакет nginx-mainline з ERLepo.
+    Older versions of this guide described the installation of nginx-mainline from ERLepo.
 This is no longer an option, however.
 In most cases, the version of Nginx in Rocky's repos is more than sufficient, providing a stable base with backported security patches.
 Those who still want to use the nginx-mainline branch can follow [this guide from LinuxCapable](https://www.linuxcapable.com/how-to-install-nginx-mainline-on-rocky-linux/).
 Please note that using nginx-mainline is usually perfectly viable but not supported.

 ## Configuring the Firewall